 Students with disabilities who want to file a complaint regarding access to or quality of their academic accommodation under Section 504 and/or the American Disabilities Act (ADA) may go through the informal process with the DSPS counselor, if no agreement is reached with the informal process, students may submit a complaint online at Complaint Form or contact the campus 504 Officer:

-A general student complaint may be filed by a student who feels an action of a College staff member, office, or group violates existing College rules, policy, or procedures or other local, state, and federal laws.
+A general student complaint may be filed by a student who feels an action of a College staff member, College Police, office, or group violates existing College rules, policy, or procedures or other local, state, and federal laws.
 A complaint of gender discrimination or sexual harassment is not included in this category; please see Title IX complaint below.

 The Complaint Procedures are formalized procedures to ensure timely resolution at the lowest possible level.
 The first step is the informal resolution stage, which involves the student who has a complaint and the faculty/staff member or specific group with whom the student has a complaint.
 The student must notify the faculty/staff person or representative of a group that he or she wishes to make an appointment for an informal meeting to review an action.
 In the absence of the instructor or staff person and after a good faith effort to make contact, the student may directly contact the instructional dean or appropriate administrator or submit their complaint online at: Complaint Form